slaclab/lume-epics/docs/Jupyter.md

-# Jupyter Notebook Tutorial
+# Jupyter Notebook Demo

-This tutorial follows the simple demo outlined in [lume-model-server-demo](https://github.com/jacquelinegarrahan/lume-model-server-demo).
+This demo follows the simple implementation outlined in [lume-model-server-demo](https://github.com/jacquelinegarrahan/lume-model-server-demo).
+A conda installation is required for setting up the required packages.

-This tutorial requires a conda installation.

 ## Clone the demo repository